Paleontology in Minnesota: Prehistory

 During the Precambrian, Minnesota was covered by an ocean.
 Contemporary local bacteria ended up forming banded iron formations and stromatolites.
 During the early part of the Paleozoic era, Minnesota had a tropical climate because it was located near the equator.
 The southern half of the state was covered by a shallow sea.
 Late Cambrian life in Minnesota included brachiopods, cystoids, graptolites, pteropods, a variety of trilobites, and worms.
 Worms living in Late Cambrian Minnesota left behind trace fossils of the trails they made through the sediment.

 Ordovician Minnesota still hosted this sea, although there may have been times during this period when it expanded to submerge the entire state.
 The most common fossils from the Early Ordovician of Minnesota are the remains of ancient microbial mats and stromatolites.
 Early Ordovician life of Minnesota included cephalopods, gastropods, and trilobites.
 The state's Early Ordovician cephalopods could achieve lengths between 5 and 15 ft long.
-Fossils of such large cephalopods were preserved in the Cherokee Park area.
+Fossils of such large cephalopods were preserved in the vicinity of Cherokee Park in West Side, St. Paul.
 Other animals that inhabited Minnesota during the Ordovician included brachiopods, bryozoans, corals, crinoids, graptolites, and trilobites.
 Ordovician marine plants also fossilized in the state.
 Later in the period brachiopods, bryozoans, crinoids, and molluscs predominated.

 The sea withdrew from Minnesota for the duration of the ensuing Silurian period.
 At this time local sediments were eroded away rather than deposited, so there are no rocks in which contemporary local wildlife could have been fossilized.
 During the ensuing Devonian period, the sea returned to southern Minnesota and local sediment deposition resumed.
 Brachiopods, cephalopods, corals, and trilobites lived there.
 Late Devonian life of Minnesota also included brachiopods and corals.
 Their remains were preserved in Fillmore, Freeborn, and Mower Counties.
 Fishes were present but none of the local fossils are complete, and only fragments remain to testify of their presence.
 This is where the local Paleozoic fossil record ends, as Minnesota has no Carboniferous or Permian rocks wherein fossil of those ages could have been preserved.